 BWT has established a dedicated, scalable Additive Manufacturing (AM) Centre with strict manufacturing, process and quality controls.
-This ensures that every manufactured part is consistent – with the added benefit of reduced lead time, lower cost and weight.
+Therefore, this ensures that every manufactured part is consistent – with the added benefit of reduced lead time, lower cost and weight.

 Significant investment has been made over the past three years with regards to material characterisation and machine/process controls.
 To date, these investments have resulted in over 100 part numbers becoming aerospace-qualified across four major OEM aircraft programmes.